fdabl/bayes_workshop/cambridge/README.md

-# Workshop on Bayesian Statistics
+# Workshop on Bayesian Statistics [under construction!]
+## Note
+This workshop is in progress.
+Because github is a great collaborative tool, and we do not want to make this repo private because of the last workshop, it's public.
+Bear this in mind!

 This repo contains all materials for the workshop presented at the 4th EFPSA congress and held by Peter Edelsbrunner and Fabian Dablander.
 In **slides/** you will find the presentation written in Rmarkdown.
 The slides are webpage, so just open **bayes_slides.html** with your browser!
 Code for demonstration and analysis are to be found in **code/**, while the various datasets are in **data/**.